torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 Response:

-`rev`: The MVCC revision ID of the checkpoint.
+`rev`: The MVCC revision ID of the checkpoint
-Body: JSON data of the checkpoint.
+Body: JSON data of the checkpoint

 ### setCheckpoint

 `client`: Unique ID of client checkpoint to store
-`rev`: Last known MVCC revision ID of the checkpoint
+`rev`: Last known MVCC revision ID of the checkpoint _(omitted if this is a new checkpoint)_
 Body: JSON data of checkpoint

 Stores a checkpoint on the receiver.
 The JSON object in the request body is associated with the key given in the `client` property.
 If the `rev` value does not match the checkpoint's current MVCC revision ID, the request fails.
 On success, a new revision ID is generated and returned in the response for use in the next request.